 Building the Most Secure, Permissionless and Uncensorable Bitcoin Peg

-RSK’s 2-way peg protocol, called “the Powpeg”, has matured from its inception in 2018 as a federation to now include many decentralized qualities.
-The new RSK Powpeg protects private keys stored in special purpose PowHSMs based on tamper-proof secure elements (SE).
-Each PowHSM runs an RSK node in SPV mode, and so signatures can only be commanded by chain cumulative proof of work.
+Rootstock’s (RSK) 2-way peg protocol, called “the Powpeg”, has matured from its inception in 2018 as a federation to now include many decentralized qualities.
+The new Rootstock Powpeg protects private keys stored in special purpose PowHSMs based on tamper-proof secure elements (SE).
+Each PowHSM runs a Rootstock node in SPV mode, and so signatures can only be commanded by chain cumulative proof of work.
 Security is established in the Powpeg through the simplicity of a layered design we refer to as defence-in-depth.

 - The 2 Way Peg Application is now available on Testnet and Mainnet.

 - For general information about the design and architecture, how to perform a peg-in transaction using Ledger and Trezor, Frequently asked questions and advanced operations you can perform on the 2 way peg app, please refer to the 2 way peg app user guide.